chrisliebert/quick-3d/README.md

 After the Quick3D Rust source is updated, the Lua example can be run with the `clean` argument which will rebuild the Rust library without rebuilding the dependencies:
 `lua example.lua clean`

+As of Lua example v0.1.3, to build the optimized release version of the shared libraries, run with:
+`lua example.lua clean release`

 **A Note about Shared Libraries**

 If you are using Uinux, it is likely that your operating system does not know where to find the shared libraries.